KnowledgeCaptureAndDiscovery/OBA/docs/features.md

-# OBA features
+# OBA: Features

-OBA features has the following features

-##  Generate an OpenAPI specification from multiple ontologies (OWL).
+##  Generating an OpenAPI specification from multiple OWL ontologies

-We support converting OWL Classes to OpenAPI schemas and create paths (GET, POST, DELETE, PUT) for each schema.
+OBA converts OWL Classes to OpenAPI schemas and creates paths (GET, POST, DELETE, PUT) for each schema.

 ### Paths
+For each class in the provided ontology (unless filtered) OBA generates the following paths:

 - Get all the resources of a type `GET /persons`
     - Search by a free text `GET /persons?label=pattern`